 DO NOT FILL OUT THIS FORM IF YOU WANT TO APPLY FOR MONEY FROM THE SETTLEMENT.

-If you would like to stay in the In re Residential Schools Class Action settlement so that you may apply for a payment (former student), or take part in the other benefits (former students and family members),
+If you would like to stay in the In re Residential Schools Class Action settlement so that you may apply for a payment (former student), or take part in the other benefits (former students and family members), don't fill out this form.
+This form is for removing yourself (opting out) only You may consult with a lawver before you fill this out.

-lawyer before you fill this ou it.
+lawyer before you fill this ou room (opining out) orny room may contour with a

-get any money from this set out) from the settlement.
-I understand that if I opt out, I will not be able to tlement-no CEP payment and no IAP payment-however I will keep an Government or the Churches about residential schools, on my own.
+get any money from this set tlement-no CEP payme t I understand that if I opt out, I will not be able t ent and no IAP payment-however I will keep an rches about residential schools, on my own.

-I am a: ☐ Former Student ☐ Family Member (but not a Former Student)
+l am a . ☐ Former Student ☐ Family Member (but not a Former Student)

-I lived at a residential school □ Yes □ No
+I lived at a residential school ☐ Yes ☐ No

-I am - ☐ First Nations ☐ Inuit ☐ Métis ☐ Other
+l am ☐ Fırst Nations ☐ Inuıt 🗆 Métıs 🗆 Other

-PLEASE PRINT:
+PLEASE PRINT

 Name Date of Birth (day/month/year)

 Address City

-Province/Terntory Postal Code Telephone Number
+Province/Territory Postal Code Telephone Number

-Other Name(s), for example yo ur maiden name, or any name you may have been known by in school records
+Other Name(s), for example yo ur maiden name, or any na me you may have been known by in school records

+School(s) attended Dunng what year(s)

 School(s) attended During what year(s)

 School(s) attended During what year(s)

-School(s) attended During what year(s)

 Signature Date

-If you want to opt out, you must mail this form, postmarked by Month 00, 2007 , to:
+If you want to opt out, you must mail this form, postmarked by Month 00, 2007, to:

-Residential Schools Opt Outs Suite 3-505, 133 Weber St. North

-Waterloo, Ontario, N2J 3G9
+Residential Schools Opt Outs Suite 3-505, 133 Weber St. North Waterloo, Ontario, N2J 3G9

 THIS IS NOT A CLAIM FORM.
-If you would like to receive a claim form so that you can apply for a payment, do not fill out this Opt Out Form.
-Instead, call 1-866-879-4913 to register to receive a claim form by mail when it is ready.
-Claim forms will be mailed after Month 00, 2007.
+If you would like to receive a claim form so that you can apply for a payment, do not fill out this Opt Out Form Instead, call 1-866-879-4913 to register to receive a claim form by mail when it is ready.
+Claim forms will be mailed after Month 00, 2007